Seiyial/Docs/react-native-ide.md

+# REACT NATIVE GUIDE

-# Setting up a React Native IDE
+## 1. Setting up a React Native IDE

+This guide is written for iOS.
+For you if you're serious about bringing your React Native App to production.

 ### Pre-Requisites